capito goes international

 Easy Language Podcast

-Are there many texts in plain language in English?
+Are there many texts in Easy Language in English?
 How accessible are Italian authorities?
-And how do you gender in French?
+And how do you use gender-inclusive language in French?

-We asked these questions to experts from all over Europe.
+We asked our project members and experts from all over Europe these questions.

 Listen now on Anchor, Spotify or Apple Podcasts: